Baptisteismd/open-swag-software/README_description.md

 - **Ollama Library**: Simplifies interaction with the **llama3.2:3b** language model, enabling efficient and contextually relevant response generation.
 - **JSON Conversation History**: Maintains a lightweight, easily manageable log of the last five exchanges to provide continuity.
 - **Voice Synthesis**: Converts text responses into audio, making interactions more natural and accessible.
-- **Java GUI**: Offers an interactive and intuitive platform for users to interact with the AI in real time.
+- **React GUI**: Delivers an interactive and intuitive platform for users to engage with the AI in real time, leveraging modern JavaScript libraries for a seamless experience.

 ---